HustWolfzzb/FCWE/data/README.md

 """
 THUCNews is a news collection dataset, its processing progress is easier than Wiki

-all files and example corpus in 'data/data-process' directory
+all files and example corpus in 'data-process' directory

 """